IBM/watsonx-code-assistant/README.md

 <img src="https://github.com/ibm/watsonx-code-assistant/raw/HEAD/images/comment-to-code.gif" height=200 alt="Comment to code generation in IBM watsonx Code Assistant">

-For more information, see the documentation for [Getting code suggestions](https://cloud.ibm.com/docs/watsonx-code-assistant?topic=watsonx-code-assistant-wca-generate-code).
+For more information, see the documentation for <a href="https://cloud.ibm.com/docs/watsonx-code-assistant?topic=watsonx-code-assistant-wca-generate-code" target="_blank">Getting code suggestions</a>.

 ### Explain code

 Use generative AI to analyze and summarize your code to understand what the code does.
 Click the **Explain** option that precedes a code block or enter `/explain` in a chat conversation.
 IBM watsonx Code Assistant analyzes the code and provides a detailed explanation of what the code does.

-For more information, see the documentation for [Explaining code](https://cloud.ibm.com/docs/watsonx-code-assistant?topic=watsonx-code-assistant-wca-explain).
+For more information, see the documentation for <a href="https://cloud.ibm.com/docs/watsonx-code-assistant?topic=watsonx-code-assistant-wca-explain" target="_blank">Explaining code</a>.

 ### Document code

 Generate comment lines that document what your code does.
 Click the **Document** option that precedes a code block or enter `/document` in a chat conversation.
 IBM watsonx Code Assistant analyzes the code and adds comments that document what the code does.

-For more information, see the documentation for [Documenting code](https://cloud.ibm.com/docs/watsonx-code-assistant?topic=watsonx-code-assistant-wca-generate-doc).
+For more information, see the documentation for <a href="https://cloud.ibm.com/docs/watsonx-code-assistant?topic=watsonx-code-assistant-wca-generate-doc" target="_blank">Documenting code</a>.

 ### Generate unit tests

 Create unit tests to evaluate your code functions.
 Click the **Unit Test** option that precedes a code block or enter `/unit-test` in a chat conversation.
 IBM watsonx Code Assistant analyzes the code and creates a unit test.

-For more information, see the documentation for [Generating unit tests](https://cloud.ibm.com/docs/watsonx-code-assistant?topic=watsonx-code-assistant-wca-generate-test).
+For more information, see the documentation for <a href="https://cloud.ibm.com/docs/watsonx-code-assistant?topic=watsonx-code-assistant-wca-generate-test" target="_blank">Generating unit tests</a>.

 ### Translate code from one language to another

 Use watsonx Code Assistant to translate code.
 In a chat conversation, use the syntax `translate [from <source language >] to <target_language> <code reference>`

-For more information, see the documentation for [Translating code from one language to another](https://cloud.ibm.com/docs/watsonx-code-assistant?topic=watsonx-code-assistant-wca-translate-code).
+For more information, see the documentation for <a href="https://cloud.ibm.com/docs/watsonx-code-assistant?topic=watsonx-code-assistant-wca-translate-code" target="_blank">Translating code from one language to another</a>.

 # IBM® watsonx™ Code Assistant for Enterprise Java Applications